-Char-Broil bills their forthcoming thermostatically controlled Cruise Gas Grill as, “the next generation of gas grilling…. the first gas grill that can set and maintain a cooking temperature from start to finish.”
-With a sticker price of $699, if it does what they claim then Cruise will be the first viable thermostatically controlled gas grill for residential use that we’ve seen.
-That’s a big “IF!”
+Char-Broil bills their Cruise thermostatically controlled gas grill as, “the next generation of gas grilling…. the first gas grill that can set and maintain a cooking temperature from start to finish.”

-So what is a thermostatically controlled, residential gas grill?
-It’s what we at AmazingRibs.com have been dreaming of for years – an affordable backyard gas grill that can be set to specific cooking temperatures just like your indoor gas oven.
-Thermostatically controlled kitchen ovens have been available for decades and outdoor cooks are getting accustomed to a set it and forget barbecue experience thanks to the growth of pellet grills.
+Thermostatically controlled kitchen ovens have been available for decades and outdoor cooks are getting accustomed to a “set it and forget it” barbecue experience thanks to the growth of thermostatically controlled pellet grills.
+As such, AmazingRibs.com has for several years been crying out for thermostatic control on gas grills to replace vague LOW, MED, and HIGH control knob settings with actual reliable temperatures.
 Many manufacturers are trying but so far, only a few models have made it out of the concept phase and into consumers’ hands.
-And to-date, every one of them has been a dud.
-Nonetheless, we remain hopeful.
-Could we finally have a winner?
-At least on paper, or in this case the photos below, Cruise looks different.
+And to date, every one of them has been a dud.

 Like what you’re reading?
 Click here to get Smoke Signals, our free monthly email that tells you about new articles, recipes, product reviews, science, myth-busting, and more.
 Be Amazing!